 You need to look for a CPA experienced in working with your specific type of business structure and size.
 Then, discuss specifics of what you expect, from bookkeeping to external audits to tax filing services.

-What you need to file your tax return
+What tax documents you need to file your tax return

-Learning how to file small business taxes can entail a steep learning curve, especially when collecting necessary documents and filling out required forms.
-Regardless of your business type, you’ll want to save documents related to all business income and expenses.
+Learning how to file small business taxes can entail a steep learning curve, especially when collecting necessary documents and filling out required tax documents.
+Regardless of your business type, you’ll want to save documents related to all business income and expenses to file your tax return.

 This starts with collecting copies of financial business reports for the tax year, including your income (profit/loss) statement, balance sheet, and cash flow statement.
 You’ll need to provide documentation (like receipts) related to assets, documents accounting for expenses, loan information (including accrued interest), and any other deductible expenses (like a home office space, travel expenses, etc.).